 The term “affordable” loan means different things to different business owners.
 What seems like a decent rate for some may seem high to others — and not everyone qualifies for the same terms on the same products, even from the same lender.

-The best way to guarantee the best possible loan is to work on your credit scores, extend your time in business, and build a strong venture that promises growth.
+The best way to guarantee the best possible loan is to work on your credit scores, extend your time in business, and build a strong business that promises growth.
 Business loans are best used as springboards to greater success, rather than life preservers when the ship is going down.